Editor’s note: This piece has been updated for 2023 to account for accuracy and modern CRO best practices.

-The nice thing about chat is that you can handle other conversations simultaneously if any one visitor is slow to respond.
+The nice thing about chat is that you can handle several conversations at once time if any one visitor is slow to respond.

 Personalizing chat to customers’ behavior has been a running theme in this article — and for good reason.
 You can make chat more relevant from the very first message by tailoring it to the page a customer contacts you from.

-A business such as a travel agency selling excursions might ask visitors what country they are interested in visiting when they are on a category page of vacation packages.
-If they are on a category page for vacation packages, the next page in the funnel we should guide them to is a product page of their ideal vacation!
+A travel agency selling excursions might ask visitors what country they are interested in visiting while they’re on a category page of vacation packages.
+Based on their answers, your chat team should guide them to the product page of their ideal vacation.

-Remember, we’re tailoring our chat to your business and customers.
-So the way chat gets triggered depends on the context.
+Remember, we’re tailoring your live chat to your business and customers — so the way it gets triggered should depend on that context.

 In general, dwell time is the simplest and most solid proactive trigger.
-If somebody is lingering on any one page they are either looking closely at that page because they are interested, or they are on another tab because they’re not.
+If a visitor lingers on any one page, they’re either looking closely because they are interested — or they’re on another tab because they’re not.

-In either case, triggering chat after a certain dwell time lets them know you’re available for help if they need it, and often the chat notification will bring them back to your tab if they’ve gone somewhere else.
-You can start testing a trigger after 45 seconds, for example, and then decide whether to trigger it earlier or later.
+In either case, triggering chat after a certain dwell time lets customers know you’re available for help if they need it.
+Often, the chat notification will bring a distracted user back to your tab if they’ve gone somewhere else.

-While you can leave chat for visitors to initiate, proactive chat has tested better.
-Initiating it can indicate that you provide an above-average customer service experience in comparison to just making it available for them to use, and some visitors will engage better as a result.
+While you can leave chat for visitors to initiate, proactive chat triggering has tested better across our eCommerce clients.
+Initiating chat can indicate that you provide an above-average customer service experience, and some visitors will engage better as a result.

-It can sometimes take multiple visits and multiple chats to create a conversion as a customer considers their purchase.
+Sometimes, it can take multiple visits and multiple chat sessions to create a conversion as a customer considers their purchase.
 So, don’t frustrate your customer by repeating what they’ve already learned!

 Make sure your chat platform saves conversations from visitors and displays where you left off to agents the next time the visitor returns.

-When using a chatbot, the same principle applies but it’s harder to execute.
-In that case, be more open-ended.
-E.g. “Welcome back!
+The same principle applies when using a chatbot, although it may be harder to execute.
+In this case, be more open-ended with your greetings — for example, “Welcome back!
 Did you need my help with anything?”

-To provide the best customer service, make sure you establish a sales process for agents along with a support process for when they don’t know how to answer a customer’s question.
+To provide the best customer service, make sure you establish a sales process for agents, along with a support process for when they don’t know how to answer a customer’s question.

-It helps to have an internal FAQ for agents to go to.
-Since you’re already collecting common customer questions and effective responses, place all of those in one place to make it easy for agents to find help.
+Consider creating an internal FAQ for agents.
+You’re already collecting common customer questions and effective responses, so document all of those in one knowledge base as a resource for your chat support team.

-And if an agent can’t solve a customer’s need, have a process for them to make sure it gets met.
-If someone else isn’t available to help the agent, following up with the customer through email may be the best option.
+If an agent still can’t solve a customer’s need, develop a process of who and where to go next.
+If someone else isn’t available to help, following up with the customer through email may be the best option.